mitrinh/Blade-II-Command-Line-/README.md

 # Blade

-Blade card game from the Trails series
+Blade II card game from the Trails series.

+This was made using C++ via the CLion IDE.

+SDL2 graphical rendition in progress.